Aid, rescuers rushed to Turkey, Syria after deadly quake

-Many governments have rushed to dispatch aid, personnel and equipment to help the rescue efforts in quake-stricken areas of Turkey and Syria.
+Many governments and aid groups have rushed to dispatch personnel, funds and equipment to help the rescue efforts in quake-stricken areas of Turkey and Syria.
 Here’s a glance at what’s being provided so far:

 — The European Union has mobilized search and rescue teams to help Turkey, while the 27-nation bloc’s Copernicus satellite system has been activated to provide emergency mapping services.
 At least 13 member countries have offered assistance.
 The EU said it’s also ready to offer help to Syria through its humanitarian assistance programs.